-Ergonomics is setting up a workstation to fit a worker.
+Ergonomically setting up a workstation should maximize a worker’s efficiency and safety, while reflecting the specific needs of each individual.
 No two people have the same body type; some have long arms, some have short legs, some have long necks and others have broad shoulders.
 Just as clothing comes in different sizes to fit you best, you need to adjust your workstation so it fits you best.
 Performing repetitive tasks in an unnatural position can cause fatigue, back pain and repetitive stress injuries, however, a properly set up workstation can increase efficiency, productivity, and comfort.

 The most important item of your workstation is your chair.
 In order to ensure a comfortable ergonomic fit, stand in front of your chair and adjust the height so the seat is just below your knee caps.
 When you are sitting your thighs should be horizontal and your knees at right angles.
 Keep your feet flat on the floor and lean into the backrest.
 If your feet are not flat on the floor, or if your thighs are not parallel to the floor when you are sitting down, try using a footrest.

 For better back support on your chair adjust the lumbar support so it rests in the small of your back.
 If your chair does not have lumbar support, place a small rolled-up towel or small foam pillow in the curve of your back to add support.
 Keep your back in good alignment and your chin tucked in.

 To find the ideal height for your desk, sit on your chair and hang your arms straight down.
 The desktop should be at about the height of your elbows.
 Alternatively, rest your arms at a 90 degree angle at your side in line with your torso.
 If the desk is the right height, your hands should rest comfortable on the desk.
 If you are not comfortable, raise or lower your desk until you find a good fit.
 Position your computer monitor directly in front of you at eye level and about on arm length away from your eyes.